WeblateOrg/weblate/docs/admin/install.rst

 Monitoring Celery status
 ++++++++++++++++++++++++

-You can use :djadmin:`celery_queues` to see current length of Celery task queues.
+You can find current length of the Celery task queues in the :ref:`management-interface` or you can use :djadmin:`celery_queues` on the command line.
 In case the queue will get too long, you will also get configuration error in the admin interface.

 .. warning::